Siphon880gh/save-when-stop-typing/README.md

 Save When Stop Typing
 ===
-By Weng Fei Fung<br/>
+By Weng Fei Fung

+Calls functions when the user stops typing after a reasonable amount of time, so you can do things like:
-Algorithm saves text only when you stop typing, minimizing bandwidth use.
+- Save while user types but minimizing bandwidth use.
+- Play an animation like "Keep typing!"

 Requirements
 ---
-data/save.php

 Customize
 ---